I have a mini bunkie exterior makeover for you today! That’s right: I’m finally making a little progress with the guesthouse.

-I just love how it turned out!
-Next year I'll probably refinish the little mini deck and I definitely have to update that light fixture and maybe make use of the hook for a hanging plant, but already it looks a little better.
-We really don't have a lot of money to be fussing with this space - even though it needs a bathroom reno in a big way.
-We'll chip away at it but the mission is to spend as little as possible!
+I just love how this bunkie makeover exterior turned out!
+It’s a work in progress because I’ll probably refinish the little mini deck at some point and I definitely have to update that light fixture and maybe make use of the hook for a hanging plant, but already it looks a little better.
+We really don’t have a lot of money to be fussing with this space – even though it needs a bathroom reno in a big way.
+We’ll chip away at it but the mission is to spend as little as possible…

-There's still so much work, but I love that I no longer have to see the worn trim and door from the house.
+There’s still so much work to do in this bunkie exterior makeover, but I love that I no longer have to see the worn trim and door from the house.
 Baby steps!